Henauxg/ExperimEngine/README.md

 See projects like [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) (see also : [wgpu](https://github.com/gfx-rs/wgpu) & [gfx-rs](https://github.com/gfx-rs/wgpu)) for Rust or [Dawn](https://dawn.googlesource.com/dawn) in C++.

-I intend to keep working on a separate Native Vulkan renderer for now.
+I still intend to keep working on a separate Native Vulkan renderer for now.
 This may prove too heavy but I hope that WebGPU relying on Vulkan means that both backends would share a lot in term of workflow with WebGPU being the simplest.

+Issues encountered :
++ I was hoping to reuse the same glsl/spirv shaders used for Vulkan renderer in WebGPU.
+So far it is not the case since some Vulkan shaders use features not (yet?) available in WebGPU :
+  + Push constants are not included in WebGPU yet, see [issue 75](https://github.com/gpuweb/gpuweb/issues/75)
+  + Combined image samplers are not included in WebGPU yet, see [issue 770](https://github.com/gpuweb/gpuweb/issues/770)

 ## Dependencies/Libraries